glacambre/firenvim/CONTRIBUTING.md

 - Logging errors and sending them to the browserAction.
 - Forwarding messages from the Neovim Frame process to the content process and vice versa.

-### Content & Compose process
+### Content

-The Content process and the Compose process perform the same tasks.
-They are created for each new tab/compose window.
-The tasks they perform are:
+A Content process is created for each new tab.
+The tasks it performs are:

 - Creating event listeners to detect when the user tries to interact with a "writable" element to then spawn a Neovim Frame process.
 - Retrieving the content of said element and sending it to the Neovim Frame process.